jtkovacs/jtkovacs.github.io/REFS/programming.md

 # Which language?

-# Misc. notes
+# Programming class notes

-# Chapter 1 exercises

-### 1. What is the function of secondary memory in a computer?
+## What is the function of secondary memory in a computer?

 - [ ] Execute all of the computation and logic of the program.
 - [ ] Retrieve web pages over the Internet.
 - [X] Store information for the long term - even beyond a power cycle.